Scrubbles-SE/rbt-app/README.md

 ### Accessing

-[To be filled in: How to access the deployed application]
+Our site is hosted on Azure and is available for you to access here: https://lemon-bush-09e7af61e.6.azurestaticapps.net

 ### Our Team